How To Deal With Stress

 Individuals interested in stress-relief techniques will find that deep breathing is one of the best methods of reducing stress.

-When you learn to properly breathe, fully expanding your lungs, it provides both physical and mental benefits.
+When you learn to breathe correctly, thoroughly expanding your lungs, it provides both physical and mental benefits.

 For example, once you begin deep breathing exercise, several things start to happen.